JJJ/post-type-switcher/readme.txt

 === Post Type Switcher ===
-Contributors: johnjamesjacoby, beatpanda
+Contributors: johnjamesjacoby, beatpanda, norcross, stuttter
 Tags: post type
 Requires at least: 3.0
-Tested up to: 4.4
+Tested up to: 4.5
-Stable tag: 1.6
+Stable tag: 1.7.0

 A simple way to change a post's type in WordPress